fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 Tunneling 0.0.0.0:8181 via https://df03e6d61a9f11.lhr.life
 ```

-When running `fixie agent serve`, a tunnel is set up that allows the Agent, running on your local machine, to be accessed from the Fixie Platform.
+When running `fixie agent serve`, a tunnel is set up that allows the agent, running on your local machine, to be accessed from the Fixie Platform.
 The URL of the tunnel is printed on the console.
 If you quit the `fixie agent serve` process (e.g., by pressing Ctrl-C), the
-tunnel is torn down and your Agent is no longer accessible.
+tunnel is torn down and your agent is no longer accessible.

-You can now use `fixie console` to send a message to your Agent directly:
+You can now use `fixie console` to send a message to your agent directly:

 ```bash
 $ fixie console